 California is making strides again in the employment rights arena.
-Just last year, it became one of the few U.S. states to extend discrimination protection to workers based on gender identity and sexual orientation.
+Just last year, it became one of the few states in the U.S. to extend discrimination protection to workers based on gender identity and sexual orientation.
 Now the state has turned its attention to the issue of paid sick leave.

-The new law, AB 1522, entitled the Healthy Workers, Healthy Families Act, will take effect in July of next year, but already it’s making waves.
+This new California sick leave law, AB 1522, called the Healthy Workers, Healthy Families Act, will take effect in July of next year, but already it’s making waves.
 As employees anticipate the new benefit, employers are wondering where the new legislation will leave them in the large scheme of things.

 Employers are now required to grant up to 24 hours (or three business days) of paid sick leave for California workers.
 The law applies to all employers regardless of the size of the company and covers employees who have worked at least 30 days on the job.

 The bill came about as a result of the efforts of state officials and activists advocating for expanded paid leave in the state.
-Assemblymember Lorena Gonzalez (D-San Diego) sponsored the bill seeking solutions to the plight of nearly 6.5 million California workers without enough paid time off to care for their own well being and the well being of their families.
+Assemblymember Lorena Gonzalez (D-San Diego) sponsored the California sick leave law seeking solutions to the plight of nearly 6.5 million California workers without enough paid time off to care for their own well being and the well being of their families.

-The FMLA however, is federal law that applies to less than 50 percent of the American workforce.
-That’s because the law only covers companies with 15 or more employees, leaving out the small business world where many americans earn their living.
+The FMLA however, is a federal law that applies to less than 50 percent of the American workforce.
+That’s because the law only covers companies with 15 or more employees, leaving out the small business world where many Americans earn their living.

 Exploring Paid Leave in California

-Already, California workers enjoy paid leave that workers in other states do not have.
+Already, paid sick leave in California is more generous than other states in the US.
 Under the Paid Family Leave (PFL) insurance program, private employees are entitled to 6 weeks of paid leave to care for seriously ill family members, newborns or newly adopted children.
 In addition, employees may receive up to 52 weeks of paid time off in order to care for their own disabilities or injuries.

 The new law would add paid time off for an employee to care for his or her own illness as well.

 California is one of the first states to pioneer paid sick leave.
-Rhode Island, New Jersey and Washington are so far the only states with paid leave laws on the books.
-The legislation in these states is similar to California’s new law.
+Rhode Island, New Jersey, and Washington are so far the only states with paid leave laws on the books.
+The legislation in these states is similar to California’s new sick leave law.